microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-open-users.md

 ms.localizationpriority: high
 ms.custom: graphiamtop20
 ms.topic: tutorial
-ms.date: 01/24/2024
+ms.date: 01/25/2024
 #Customer intent: As a developer, I want to learn how to store lightweight data to Microsoft Entra users through Microsoft Graph, and avoid using an external database system.
 ---

 # Add custom data to users using open extensions

-This article demonstrates how to use [open extensions](/graph/api/resources/opentypeextension).
+In this tutorial, you lean how to use [open extensions](/graph/api/resources/opentypeextension).

-Imagine you're building an application that is available on multiple client platforms, such as desktop and mobile.
+Imagine you're building an application that's available on multiple client platforms, such as desktop and mobile.
 You want to let users configure their UI experience so it's consistent no matter which device they use to sign in to your app.

 For this scenario, this article shows you how to:

 > [!div class="checklist"]
+>
-> * Represent some roaming profile information about the user using open extensions.
+> - Represent some roaming profile information about the user using open extensions.
-> * Query the user and return the roaming profile.
+> - Query the user and return the roaming profile.
-> * Change the user's roaming profile information stored in the open extension.
+> - Change the user's roaming profile information stored in the open extension.
-> * Delete the user's roaming profile information.
+> - Delete the user's roaming profile information.

 > [!NOTE]
 > Apart from users, open extensions are also supported and can be managed for [other resource types](extensibility-overview.md#comparison-of-extension-types).